 Photos are typically sized 5x7 or 8x10.
 Prices vary by cruise line and type, such as embarkation day and formal night.
-For example, Carnival's standard prints range from $11.99 to $23.99, and discounts are offered if you purchase more than one.
+For example, Carnival's standard prints range from $11.99 to $21.99, and discounts are offered if you purchase more than one.

 Most onboard photographers frown upon this, so always ask permission first.
 It's up to the individual photographer to decide.

-You're entitled to bring your own fancy equipment onboard, whether you're a pro or an amateur.
+You're entitled to bring your own camera equipment onboard, whether you're a pro or an amateur.
 DSLRs are the camera of choice for cruisers who want higher quality images.
 Just be prepared to lug around everything that comes along with one: interchangeable lenses, tripod, etc. Also, make sure to keep your camera in a protective case.

 For the novice or recreational photographer, a cell phone or point-and-shoot camera may be all you need.
-If you're doing any diving or snorkeling, you might want to consider a disposable waterproof camera or a waterproof case for your regular camera.
+If you're doing any diving or snorkeling, you might want to consider a waterproof camera or a waterproof case for your regular camera.